Algarabía

 Jesús Carmona and Lucía Campillo join the University of Navarra Symphony Orchestra and the University of Navarra Choir in this project, which is unique in terms of its fusion of disciplines and cultures.

-The show tells the story of a young Arab botanist (Cynthya Karam) who embarks on a journey of discovery to Spain, studying the ancient botanical theory of flowers.
+The show tells the story of a young Arab botanist (Cynthya Karam) who embarks on a journey of discovery to the Alhambra in Granada, studying the ancient botanical theory of flowers.
+She is accompanied in this work by her Spanish colleague and friend Candela (Lucía Campillo).
 Her intellectual approach contrasts with the instinctive love that a Spanish florist (Jesús Carmona) has for flowers, their aromas, and colors...
-Other figures appear on stage, such as the dancer Lucía Campillo, who plays the role of a Spanish botanist.

 ARTISTIC FILE